Léon Audain

 Léon Audain (December 17, 1862 – September 22, 1930) was a Haitian physician and professor who focused his studies mainly towards bacteriology and parasitology.
 He published many works during his career, including Fièvres Intertropicales, Diagnostic Hématologique et Clinique (Intertropical Fevers, Hematologic and Clinical Diagnostic), a comprehensive study of intertropical fevers conducted in collaboration with several other fellow physicians in 1910.

 Education

-Audain completed his secondary education at a Parisian high school, then moved on to a medical college in Paris, where he completed his education.
+Audain completed his secondary education at a Parisian high school, then continued his training at a medical college in Paris, where he earned his medical degree.

 Professional career

 Audain wrote numerous articles and studies for medical forums and magazines in Paris before returning to Haiti in 1891.
 He gained notoriety in the country for beginning a modernizing revolution in Haitian medical practice, mainly for leading the publishing of a medical journal La Lanterne Medicale from 1899 to 1911.
 Audain was able to publish the first records of health conditions in Haiti, revolutionizing the future of Haitian medicine.
 Audain, with Paul-Félix Armand-Delille, Paul Solomon and other doctors and pharmacists established the Polyclinique Péan (named after famous French surgeon Jules-Émile Péan), one of the first free schools of medicine in Haiti.
 In 1902, he was appointed director of the National School of Medicine in Port-au-Prince, but would soon return to Paris in 1904 to devote his studies to bacteriology and parasitology under the direction of professor Raphaël Blanchard.
 He returned to Port-au-Prince after some time, and founded a laboratory of clinical bacteriology and parasitology there in 1905.
 He was appointed as the ambassador of Haiti to Germany in 1914, but had to vacate his position during the first days of World War I. He was appointed the secretary of Public Instruction of Haiti in 1916, replacing Louis Borno.